rubis-lab/NANS_Project_for_Android/README.md

 - Supports Full HD Projection

 ## For a Quick Start
-You can start from here :
-https://github.com/rubis-lab/NANS_Project_for_Android/wiki/0.-Quick-Start-Guide
+Those who want to quickly start to see and experience NANS platform with Nexus 5 : https://github.com/rubis-lab/NANS_Project_for_Android/wiki/0.-Quick-Start-Guide